gencaypolat/BOUN-SWE-573-Fall-2022/README.md

 [Gencay Polat](https://github.com/gencaypolat) will be maintaining the project.
 This project is under supervision of [Suzan Uskudarli](https://github.com/uskudarli) who is the instructor of the course.

+You can visit and use the application via http://3.64.217.219/

 [contributors-shield]: https://img.shields.io/github/contributors/gencaypolat/BOUN-SWE-573-Fall-2022?style=for-the-badge
 [contributors-url]: https://github.com/gencaypolat/BOUN-SWE-573-Fall-2022/graphs/contributors